theplanetbrief.com /net-zero/

 Carbon negative and climate positive

-Carbon negative means removing more carbon from the atmosphere than you emit — becoming a net carbon sink.
-Microsoft has committed to being carbon negative by 2030, meaning its total removals will exceed its total emissions across all scopes.
+Carbon negative means removing more carbon from the atmosphere than you emit, becoming a net carbon sink.
+Some companies use the term to signal that removals exceed emissions across a defined boundary.

 What should your business use?